sedol1339/files/papers.md

     - Lower layers tend to capture shallow patterns, while upper layers learn more semantic ones
     - The output of a feed-forward layer is a composition of its memories

-Katharopoulos, A., Vyas, A., Pappas, N., & Fleuret, F. (2020).
-Transformers are RNNs: Fast Autoregressive Transformers with Linear Attention. arXiv, 2006.16236.
-Retrieved from https://arxiv.org/abs/2006.16236v3

-    - We propose linear transformer that scales linearly with respect to the context length
-    - We switch from the traditional softmax attention to a feature map based dot product attention results
-    - Linearized attention approximates standard attention scores exp(q · k) with kernels φ(q) · φ(k), so that autoregressive inference can be rewritten in a recurrent form
-    - However, the modeling capability and performance are worse than Transformers

 Peng, H., Pappas, N., Yogatama, D., Schwartz, R., Smith, N. A., & Kong, L. (2021).
 Random Feature Attention. arXiv, 2103.02143.
 Retrieved from https://arxiv.org/abs/2103.02143v2

 Irie, K., Csordás, R., & Schmidhuber, J. (2022).
 The Dual Form of Neural Networks Revisited: Connecting Test Time Predictions to Training Patterns via Spotlights of Attention. arXiv, 2202.05798.
 Retrieved from https://arxiv.org/abs/2202.05798v2